 I recommend these online luggage sources.
 I've personally bought from each of them, and will again:

-- (vendor's site) features the trendiest luggage, offers free shipping both ways, and has outstanding customer service
+- Tumi features the trendiest luggage, offers free shipping both ways, and has outstanding customer service.
+Watch for occasional sales.

-- Magellans (vendor's site) merchandise is smartly designed to suit travelers' specific needs.
+- Magellans merchandise is smartly designed to suit travelers' specific needs.